-As the air is forced through these gaps, it passes through the carpet, which acts as a filter to the air.
-Any pollutants in the air are trapped by the carpet and turn the carpet gray or black in that area.
-Common pollutants that can contribute to the problem include smoke from cigarettes and candles, cooking oils, fireplace ash, and dust.
+As the air is forced through these gaps, it passes over the carpet, which acts as a filter for the air.
+Any pollutants in the air are trapped by the fibers and over time the carpet turns gray or black in that area.

 This soiling does not occur as a result of insufficient vacuuming or improper vacuuming techniques (although consistently failing to vacuum the very edge of the room can help to amplify the problem).
 It is a problem that can occur in the cleanest of homes and is not considered a reflection of housekeeping abilities.

-The cleaning method that is likely to be most successful is hot water extraction (commonly known as steam cleaning).
-A cleaning solution added to the water in the machine will help in the removal of the soiling.
+There is no readily available or reliable carpet filtration soil remover product available to purchase unless you are a commercial carpet cleaner.
+For this type of soiling, it is best to let the professionals handle it.
+Contact your local carpet cleaning company, explain the situation, and ask for some advice.
+The cleaning method that is likely to be most successful as a filtration soil remover is hot water extraction (commonly known as steam cleaning).
+A cleaning solution added to the water in the machine will help in removing much of the soil filtration lines.

-The first step to preventing filtration soiling is to be sure that your ducts are clean.
-As the air is forced through the ventilation system, it picks up whatever dirt is in the ducts, and carries it into the living areas of the home, and thus potentially into the carpet.
-Experts advise that having your ducts cleaned on a regular basis is one of the best ways of preventing this type of soiling in your carpet.
+The first step to preventing filtration soiling is to have your home's ducts cleaned.
+As the air is forced through the ventilation system, it picks up whatever dirt is in the ducts, and carries it into the home and potentially into the carpet.
+Experts advise that having your ducts cleaned regularly is one of the best ways of preventing this soiling in your carpet.

-Additionally, be sure to change your HVAC (furnace/air conditioner) filter on a regular basis, as recommended by the type of filter you use (some last longer than others).
+Additionally, be sure to change your HVAC (furnace/air conditioner) filter regularly, as recommended by the type of filter you use (some last longer than others).
 The filter traps a good portion of airborne pollutants, preventing them from traveling through the duct system and out into the main areas of the home.

-And of course, it goes without saying that lighter colored carpets will show the problem to a much greater extent than dark carpets.
+It goes without saying that lighter-colored carpets will show the problem to a much greater extent than dark carpets.
 If you find that, despite your best efforts, the problem continues to occur, you may opt to replace your carpet with a darker color to mask the issue and give yourself some peace of mind.